MichaelSiehl/Spatial_Fortran_1/README.md

 - We can’t use such (user-defined) *non-blocking synchronization* methods to synchronize any data transfer through coarrays, except with those coarrays that are used directly with the synchronization method to implement the (Kotlin-style) channels.
 As a result, the (lightweight) synchronization and the non-atomic data transfer do form an entity within the user-defined channel.
 Coarrays are else prohibited with asynchronous code execution because of the else required blocking synchronization with them.

-- We can’t use this non-blocking synchronization method alone to ensure the required *execution segment ordering* (Coarray Fortran) with it, instead we must additionally guarantee ‘a *sequentially consistent memory ordering*’ (see DPC++ or ask ChatGPT for a description in simple words) by applying a qualified parallel programming model with our programming.
+- We can’t use this non-blocking synchronization method alone to ensure the required *execution segment ordering* (Coarray Fortran) with it, instead we must additionally guarantee ‘a *sequentially consistent memory ordering*’ (see DPC++ or ask ChatGPT for a description in simple words, and see also section 8.1 here) by applying a qualified parallel programming model with our programming.

 As a result, we are not completely free with the parallel programming styles and models that we are using for asynchronous code execution on each coarray image: We must use the user-defined channel to replace coarrays and we must apply programming styles and models to ensure the now required ‘*sequentially consistent memory ordering*’ with it.
 By that, **one could (validly) argue that I do break with the rules of Coarray Fortran in favor of parallel programming paradigms that do rather resemble with (Spatial) DPC++**.